Early Learning Victoria ensures children have good opportunities for safe, comfortable sleep and rest.

 - smaller, more easily compressed airways.
 An infant’s airway has a similar diameter to a drinking straw

-- a protruding back of the head, which causes their head to tip forward even when lying on their back on a flat surface
+- a protruding back of the head, which causes their head to tip forward, even when lying on their back on a flat surface

-- more easily compressed chest wall
+- a more easily compressed chest wall

 - less respiratory stamina